School Curriculum Values

 Glyn School is committed to serving its community, which we recognise is multicultural, multifaith and ever-changing.
 The curriculum plays a vital role in promoting and reinforcing British values.
 We enable students to acquire knowledge of, and respect for, British public institutions and services and to appreciate and respect their own and others’ cultures.
 Students benefit from a number of international visitors, including students from other continents and cultures.

-The RS curriculum, which is compulsory for all students up to the end of Key Stage 4, provides a broad and balanced education on a range of faiths, religions and cultures.
-Through many aspects of our curriculum, Social, Moral, Spiritual & Cultural education (SMSC) provides a focus. we help students to develop their self-knowledge, self-esteem and self-confidence.
-We encourage students to accept responsibility for their behaviour, show initiative and contribute positively to society; Form times and Assemblies are also utilised to explore issues of RSE and contemporary moral issues.
+The Philosophy, Religion and Ethics curriculum, which is compulsory for all students up to the end of Key Stage 4, provides a broad and balanced education on a range of faiths, religions and cultures.
+Form times and Assemblies are also utilised to explore issues of RSE and contemporary moral issues.
+Dedicated PSHE lessons ensure students are able to explore these issues in depth.
+Through many aspects of our curriculum, Social, Moral, Spiritual & Cultural education (SMSC), we help students to develop their self-knowledge, self-esteem and self-confidence.
+We encourage students to accept responsibility for their behaviour, show initiative and contribute positively to society.

 A Knowledge Engaged Curriculum